-- What moved me to a more positive experience of 'living in His presence'?
+- 1. What positively moved me?
 Why? - 2.
-Did I find anything disturbing / challenging? - 3.
+Did I find anything disturbing? - 3.
 What was revealed to me about myself? - 4.
 What was revealed to me about Jesus? - 5.
 What qualities of Jesus did I become aware of during prayer? - 6.
 What was revealed to me about how Jesus regards me? - 7.
 What was revealed to me about my disposition before Jesus? - 8.
 What desires regarding my relationship with Jesus were awakened in me?

-(NB: The words in the [brackets] replace the original words in the letters of M. Mazzarello.
-They are substituted to make them more personal.)
+The words in the [brackets] replace the original words in the letters of M. Mazzarello.
+They are substituted to make them more personal.